Digikid13/simple-http2-server/README.md

 # simple-http2-server

 Simple server setup to support http/1.1 and http/2.
-Passes a flag to request handler to determine what http version the response should be in.
+Passes a flag to request handler to determine what http version the request is.

 ## To-Do
 * Clean up this readme